gryphius/port-forward/README.md

   -t TIME, --time TIME  Duration of the rule
 ```

+just show UPnP capable routers:

 ```
 ./port-forward.py
 Found 2 UPnP routers:  192.168.1.1:49152 192.168.1.254:2189
 No external port specified.
 ```

+forward to a different local port for a few seconds only:

 ```
 ./port-forward.py -e 1337 -v -t 30 -r 192.168.1.1  -l 9999 -d 'forward 1337 to 9999'